T-Shirts!

 The T-Shirt we’re thinking of now IS the point.
 It’s the product.

 When our life changed drastically, we came to the idea of doing a t-shirt as it’s own project, one that people would buy because they wanted to wear it.
 That makes all the difference.
-A loved T-shirt that gets worn is entirely different, especially when we’re going to resource it as responsibly as we can.
+A loved T-shirt that gets worn is worth producing, especially when we’re going to resource it as responsibly as we can.

 We’re willing to offer T-shirts as a stand alone project because people wear them.
-People wear them a lot, and they ones they buy because they want the shirt won’t have the short life cycle that is the trademark of fast fashion.
+People wear them a lot, and the ones they buy because they want the shirt won’t have the short life cycle that is the trademark of fast fashion.
 So we’ll do our best to create and offer a t-shirt that people will want to wear and use, responsibly sourced shirts that last well and can be recycled or up cycled.

 I can’t wait till we have them ready to show you!
 They’re going to be great!